Insulin user reacts to Eli Lilly creating cost cap

 “I was sick all of the time.
 It affects your mood, it affected my grades, it affected my friendships and relationships,” Beringer said.

-According to the CDC, over 330,000 Arkansans have diabetes and over 100,000 use insulin.
+According to the Centers for Disease Control and Prevention, over 330,000 Arkansans have diabetes, and over 100,000 use insulin.
 For Beringer and many others, using insulin is like breathing oxygen.
 Not having the vital drug can kill people if it isn’t taken in time and in the correct doses.

 “You ask the average person on the street how much they pay for insulin, and they say, ‘nothing’, they make it themselves.
 So, why do we have to pay for it?”
 Beringer said.